 Once you have gone through every previous step you can file a lawsuit and take your case to federal district court.
 There, you will likely make your case directly to a judge without a jury present.
 Even though you won’t be judged by a jury of your peers, having an attorney by your side doesn’t hurt.
 If you can get your case to go to federal court, your chances of getting approved increase dramatically.
 The challenge lies in getting your case to federal court.

-Get the Benefits You Need With the Help You Deserve
+Get the Benefits You Need With Help from Our Yakima Injury Lawyers

 The process of winning your SSDi case can be complicated, frustrating, and full of potential roadblocks.
 The lawyers at Brumback & Ottem have helped countless Americans clear the barriers put between them and the benefits they had earned.
 Contact us today to discuss your case and your claim, and see for yourself why we say our team is “bulldog tough.”